 Increased focus on digital has been followed by increases in revenue.
 Corporations investing more in digital innovation are generating a bigger share of their revenue from new or significantly improved goods or services (Figure 12).
-It is unclear whether the increase in digital investment generates the increased revenue, or if firms are investing in digital innovation alongside a larger push for more revenue.
-Either way, digital projects and digital innovation are now core to corporate growth strategies.
+It is unclear whether the increase in digital

+Figure 12: Investment in digital innovation